alexclass/guacamole/README.md

 Most of you should already have an Azure Virtual Network with multiple subnets.
 However, if this is not the case, you can follow the references below to create an Azure Virtual Network.

 ```
-Tip: You will need to remember the Resource Group that your Virtual Network resides within.
+Reminder: You will need to remember the Resource Group that your Virtual Network resides within.
 ```
 References
 * <a href="https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal">Create a virtual network using the Azure portal</a>
 * <a href="https://docs.microsoft.com/en-ca/azure/virtual-network/quick-create-powershell">Create a virtual network using PowerShell</a>

-## Deploy to Azure
+### Deploy to Azure

+Once you have the answers to each of the rerequisites, you are ready to proceed with deploying this Azure Resource Manager template by clicking the **Deploy to Azure** button below.

 The following will occur as part of the deployment to Microsoft Azure:
 * Creation of a Ubuntu 16.04 virtual machine